 However, there are also an array of restaurants and bars nearby, where you can get fresh fish, Italian food, Zanzibari food or standard international cuisine – and the Serena Inn is right opposite.
 (See both on a clear satellite map of Stone Town here.)

-Our viewBeyt al Salaam has a lovely atmosphere and we found staying here a real pleasure.
-The team are friendly and welcoming, and because the hotel is so small it feels really homely.
-It is a great place to base yourself whilst exploring Stone Town.
+Our viewBeyt al Salaam has a lovely atmosphere and we found staying here a real pleasure many years ago.
+The team then were friendly and welcoming, and because the hotel is so small it felt really homely.
+We have not seen the hotel since it has changed hands but we have high expectations.

 Ideal length of stay: Two nights if you really want to explore Stone Town.

 Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it is a further 10 minutes to Stone Town and the Beyt al Chai.